DexterTaha/WRO-FE-2024-Mindcraft-International/schemes/README.md

 1. **Power Supply**:
    - The LiPo battery (11.1V, 3S, 50C, 2.2Ah) provides power to high-current components like the motor driver and motor.
-   - The 7806 voltage regulator supplies a stable 6V output to the servo motor.
+   - The 7806 voltage regulator, along with two 470 µF capacitors, supplies a stable 6V output to the servo motor.
    - The buck converter steps down the battery voltage to 5V to power the Raspberry Pi.

 2. **Sensor Data Collection**:
-   - The Arduino Nano collects data from the I2C sensors (MPU6050, DTOF sensors).
+   - The Arduino Nano collects data from all I2C sensors (MPU6050, DTOF sensors) and controls the motor, servo, and buzzer.
    - The data from these sensors is processed by the Arduino or transmitted to the Raspberry Pi via USB Serial.

 3. **High-Level Processing**:
    - The Raspberry Pi performs high-level tasks such as video processing and complex decision-making.
    - Image data from the camera module is processed using computer vision libraries like OpenCV.
-   - Based on the sensor and image data, the Raspberry Pi sends control commands to the motor driver.
+   - The Raspberry Pi receives distance data from the LiDAR sensor for navigation and obstacle avoidance.

 4. **Control Flow**:
-   - The Raspberry Pi sends PWM signals to the L298N motor driver to control the 12V DC motor.
+   - The Arduino Nano sends PWM signals to the L298N motor driver to control the 12V DC motor.
-   - The Arduino Nano sends PWM signals to the servo motor and the buzzer for actuation and audio alerts.
+   - It also controls the servo motor and buzzer based on feedback from sensors.
+   - The Raspberry Pi communicates with the Arduino Nano and sends additional commands as needed.

 5. **Decision Making**:
-   - Data from the LiDAR and DTOF sensors help in obstacle detection and path planning.
+   - Data from the LiDAR, DTOF sensors, and MPU6050 help in obstacle detection and path planning.
    - Based on this information, the Raspberry Pi and Arduino Nano coordinate actions, such as steering the robot or adjusting speed.

 ---

 This circuit provides a robust foundation for an autonomous robot with sensing, communication, and motor control.
-By using both the Raspberry Pi and Arduino Nano, the system effectively distributes processing loads, enabling efficient sensor management and real-time decision-making.
+By using both the Raspberry Pi and Arduino Nano, the system effectively distributes processing loads, with the Raspberry Pi focused on high-level vision and navigation and the Arduino Nano managing other essential components.

 ---